How do you know if and when you are ready for commercial photography?

 - Do I have a solid grasp of lighting, either natural light or auxiliary lighting or both?
 (Great lighting is extremely key in commercial work, and you’ll often be shooting with auxiliary lighting, even outside of a studio.)

 - Do I have access to others who can help me with my shoots?
-(Assistants, producers, stylists etc. See our resources for potential team/crew members).
+(Assistants, producers, stylists etc.).

 - Am I great at managing projects, and can remain engaged from the first client meeting to the final deliverables?
 (Every commercial gig is a project.)